BekirEmirhan/SDM-Sorting-by-Divergence-from-Mean/README.md

 Output of the code is the time of the execution of the algorithm in terms of second

 <h3><b>Citation:</b></h3>
-Please give an refernces for the using the dataset to authors of the dataset:
+Please give an references for the using the dataset to authors of the dataset:
 Bekir Emirhan Akay,Nermin Kartli,Sahin Emrah Amrahov,Yilmaz Ar